bevyengine/rfcs/rfcs/45-stageless.md

 To give you an idea of the challenge.
 If we removed stages, all places to evaluate run criteria and apply commands would be lost, except the beginning and end of each frame.
-If we required immutable access and `bool` output from run criteria to enable basic composition, states would break because their implementation relies on a run criteria that mutates a resource.
+If we required immutable access and `bool` output from run criteria to enable basic composition, states would break because their implementation relies on run criteria that mutate a resource.
 Likewise, if we just took away stages and `ShouldRun::*AndCheckAgain`, there could be no inner frame loops (e.g. fixed timestep).

 Addressing even one problem involves major breaking changes.